coreos/fleet/Documentation/examples/example-deployment.md

 With the docker images available over the public internet, systemd can simply run the containers.

-The following unit files are [templates](https://github.com/coreos/fleet/blob/master/Documentation/unit-files-and-scheduling.md#template-unit-files), which means they can be run multiple times by referencing them with full instance names.
-You can find these unit files in the [unit-examples](https://github.com/coreos/unit-examples/tree/master/blog-fleet-intro) repository.
+The following unit files are [templates][template-unit-files], which means they can be run multiple times by referencing them with full instance names.
+You can find these unit files in the [unit-examples][unit-examples] repository.
 To save time, clone the repo on the machine from which you are controlling fleet.

 **`subgun-http@.service`**